falkosch/edu.schwabe.raytracer/README.md

 *D* - Decrease trace depth to have less reflection and transmission traces

-*F* - Increase trace depth to have more reflections and transmissions details (at some trace depth the changes in the image output is neglectable)
+*F* - Increase trace depth to have more reflections and transmissions details (at some trace depth the changes in the image output is negligible)

-*J* - Decrease supersampling factor to have less traces per image pixel
+*J* - Decrease antialiasing factor to have fewer traces per image pixel

-*K* - Increase supersampling factor to enable anti aliased like sampling traces per image pixel
+*K* - Increase antialiasing factor to enable anti aliased like sampling traces per image pixel

 *SPACE* - Manually trigger trace again (f.e. to compare changes in trace time for the very same perspective)